 3. Mandatory reporting of attempted suicide no longer applies but the community is encouraged to report cases.

-4. Retain the powers of the Police to seize evidence in cases of completed suicide and a Coroner’s Inquiry is launched.
+4. Retain the powers of the Police to seize evidence in cases where a suicide death occured and a Coroner’s Inquiry is launched.

 5. The abetment or assistance of suicide still remains an offence.